ParamBirje/noburncloud/README.md

 git clone https://github.com/ParamBirje/noburncloud.git
 ```

 - Locate the `.env.example` in the project's root directory and make a copy of it as a `.env` file.
-Use your Gemini AI API key and assign it to the environment variable.
+Use your Gemini AI API key and assign it to the environment variable in the `.env` file.

 ```
 GEMINI_API=API_KEY_HERE